Archive for the ‘Business Exit Strategy’ Category

 If the above would be considered the primary goal, then the secondary goal would be to increase the businesses ability to produce more profits and cash flow over time.
 The more consistently the business can produce positive returns, the more valuable the underlying business is to others.

-Ultimately, the strength of the businesses ability to create profits, value, and cash flow is the essence of any profitable and successful Business Exit Strategy.
+Ultimately, the strength of the businesses ability to create profits, value, and cash flow is the essence of any profitable and successful business exit strategy.

 The most successful business exits will occur when the market is most interested in what the business has to offer and the business itself has demonstrated a strong business model that has taken advantage of the opportunity in the market.